Shinde Camp: Our full report

 - Water supply notes

-- All the tented chalets have plumbed hot and cold running water for showers as well as flush toilets.
+- All the tented chalets have plumbed hot and cold running water for showers, and flushing toilets.

 Health & safety